In an afternoon/layover: Uber to Venice Beach or Manhattan Beach and enjoy the great weather!

 Find the “secret” staircases.

-Red Lion Tavern (old school German beer restaurant/beer hall- seems out of place but cool), Pine & Crane (hipster Taiwanese counter service place with good noodles), The Black Cat (upscale gastropub with a famous history), Edendale (American food in cool old firehouse), Daw Yee Myanmar Corner (not authentic, but it is the only Burmese restaurant I know of in LA), Speranza (delicious and reasonably priced Italian)
+Red Lion Tavern (old school German beer restaurant/beer hall- seems out of place but cool), Pine & Crane (hipster Taiwanese counter service place with good noodles), The Black Cat (upscale gastropub with a famous history), Edendale (American food in cool old firehouse), Daw Yee Myanmar Corner (not authentic, but it is the only Burmese restaurant I know of in LA), Speranza (reasonably priced Italian in hip setting), Silverlake Ramen (very popular ramen shop that has now franchised all over the US, but in my opinion its only popular because its in Silver Lake), Little Pine (upscale vegan restaurant owned by Moby)

 Tenants of the Trees (surprisingly pretentious/upscale bar in otherwise hipster Silver Lake- a scene), The Satellite (local concert venue), Los Globos (eclectic dance club- make sure to check the music genre before going)